EnquantedAI/quantum_reservoirs/README.md

 - As we all may end up having slightly different projects (to be discussed), at this stage keep your draft work in your separate folders.

-### Folders
+### Folders and files
 *We'll need some common utilities, I suggest to keep them as .py files in a directory.*
 - jacobs_examples: examples of QAE and supporting code from Jacob
 - logs: this folder may be created to hold saved data, training history, plots, etc.
-- qae_utils: which is a collection of Python utilities to include
+- utils.py: a collection of Python utilities for time series plotting, PennyLane extras, etc.
-  - Charts.py - functions plotting time-series data (fancy and flexible)
-  - Files.py - functions saving time-series and support data to disk
-  - Tools.py - some odd collection of utilities, including extras for PennyLane
-  - Window.py - functions creating and managing sliding windows (making, splitting, etc.)

 ### Requirements
 - Set up a virtual environment with **venv** or **anaconda** for Python 3.11 and activate it